Mazda Automobile Model 2023 Mazda 3

 Safety and Driver Assistance:

-Mazda's i-Activsense suite of safety features (available on higher trims).
+Mazda's i-Activsense suite of safety features.

 Blind-spot monitoring with rear cross-traffic alert.